NthBox/extra-vision-ai/docs/debug/mobile-hud-alignment-debug-troubleshoot.md

     - `mappedY = INPUT_WIDTH - x`
 - **SVG Scaling & Offsets**: Correctly calculating `scale` and `offsetX/Y` to account for the "cover" crop mode of the camera preview.
 - **Rotation-Aware Labels**: Applying SVG `transform` to labels to keep text readable in horizontal mode.
-- **Pro Orientation Mapping (V3)**: Refined the hybrid mapping logic to account for unlocked app orientation.
-The logic now intelligently switches between 90-degree CCW transforms for Portrait mode and direct 1:1 mapping for Landscape modes.
-It specifically handles Landscape Left (inverted landscape) by applying a 180-degree coordinate mirror and text rotation to prevent boxes and labels from appearing upside-down.
+- **Pro Orientation Mapping (V4)**: Switched to a unified 1:1 mapping for all landscape orientations (Ori 3 & 4).
+Since the app orientation is unlocked, the OS handles the coordinate system rotation and the camera buffer orientation.
+Manual 180-degree flips were found to be redundant or incorrect when the OS is already managing the UI rotation.
+Text rotation is now only used in Portrait Down mode to handle inverted vertical use.

 ## Lessons Learned & Prevention
 - **Sensor vs. UI**: Mobile camera sensors are almost always landscape.
 The UI must handle the 90-degree rotation manually if the OS hasn't already rotated the image.